granatelbart/The-scales-for-the-chicken-coop/README.md

-# HX711 for Raspbery Py
+# Scales HX711 for Raspbery Py with MQTT
 ----
 Quick code credited to [underdoeg](https://github.com/underdoeg/)'s [Gist HX711.py](https://gist.github.com/underdoeg/98a38b54f889fce2b237).
 I've only made a few modifications on the way the captured bits are processed and to support Two's Complement, which it didn't.